Galantamine (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- It is best to take the extended-release capsule once daily with your morning meal.
-Take the tablet or the oral liquid with your morning and your evening meals.
+- It is best to take it with your morning meal.

 - Drink extra fluids so you will urinate more often and help prevent kidney problems.